Duke Supplemental Essays 2026-27 – Prompts and Advice

 duke supplemental essays

-With a sub-5% acceptance rate, getting into Duke in 2025-26 is as daunting a challenge as gaining acceptance into just about any Ivy League school.
-While Duke University may immediately conjure up images of the “Cameron Crazies” decked out in devil masks and blue face paint, make no mistake—those rowdy-looking students are really as studious as they come.
-In fact, just about every single one of the individuals you see in those stands on television scored a 1500+ on the SAT or a 35+ on the ACT and earned a parade of A’s throughout a high school schedule overflowing with AP/IB/dual enrollment courses.
-This brings us to the topic of this blog – how to write the Duke supplemental essays.
+With a 4.7% acceptance rate, the lowest in school history, getting into Duke in 2026-27 is as daunting a challenge as gaining acceptance into just about any Ivy League school.
+While Duke University may immediately conjure up images of the “Cameron Crazies” decked out in devil masks and blue face paint, make no mistake, those rowdy-looking students are really as studious as they come.
+In fact, just about every single one of the individuals you see in those stands on television scored a 1500+ on the SAT or a 35+ on the ACT and earned a parade of A’s throughout a high school schedule overflowing with AP, IB, and dual enrollment courses.
+This brings us to the topic of this blog: how to write the Duke supplemental essays.

 Want to learn more about how to create a strong application to Duke?
 In addition to our blog on How to Get Into Duke, head to College Transitions Gateway for all our best free tools and resources, including an admissions calculator for 170+ institutions, college planning guides & templates, and example essays from accepted students.

-Given that almost 19 of every 20 applicants to Duke University are ultimately unsuccessful, you need to do everything you can to stand out amidst a sea of uber-qualified teens from around the globe.
-Through its one mandatory essay prompt and two optional offerings, the Duke University supplemental section still affords applicants an opportunity to highlight what makes them uniquely qualified for admission.
-Below are Duke’s supplemental prompts for the 2025-26 admissions cycle along with tips about how to address each one.
+Given that roughly 20 of every 21 applicants to Duke University are ultimately unsuccessful, you need to do everything you can to stand out amidst a sea of uber-qualified teens from around the globe.
+Through its two mandatory essay prompts and one optional offering, the Duke University supplemental section affords applicants an opportunity to highlight what makes them uniquely qualified for admission.

 Duke Supplemental Essay #1 (Required)